 Archeo digs have shown that the land around Lille might have been settled as early as 2000 B.C.
 The name literally means “The Island”, which seems to match evidence that the lands were once quite marshy.
 Gauls were it’s first inhabitants, then Vikings.
 12th century onwards, it’s increasingly famous cloth fair put the city on the map rather prominently.
 After a bout of plague and influx of Protestants in the 16th century, the French assumed control in the 17th, and the Dutch in the 18th – for only five years, before reverting to French.
 The Germans occupied it for the large part of WWI and WWII, and the British freed the city both times.

 Today, Lille’s main tourist attractions revolve around the architecture the city inherited from its mixed past.
 The city is one of France’s major metropolitan areas and yet retains much of its old charm – this is especially evident in its thrice a week open market, the Marché de Wazemme, its cobblestone roads and historic row houses.
 A classic European city, Lille’s bustling student population also makes it a cultural hotspot.

-Explore the best journey planner for your visit to Lille and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Lille and create a flawless plan in few simple steps!